DistributedTown/about/README.md

 ## Roles:
 1. On one side, Members of a community have more mobility and access while traveling.
 Our SkillWallet allows a seamless onboarding and verification in any other community, project, hackathon or event in the Network.
 We designed a brand-new approach to ID-verification, based on Skills and Contribution, rather than personal data.
 This way, in order to earn, contribute and participate, people won't need for passports, résumés or bank accounts ever again.

 2. On the other side, local-/online-communities can quickly attract the skills they need, proposing gigs (using a mutual credit system), and a proximity-signal based on a mathematical random walk model.
-Also, they can create brand-new projects from scratch, both distributing the tasks, and (through our AAVE integration) co-staking stablecoins to fund internal innovation.
-This spares time wasted in tiring and bureaucratic processes to attract grants and external expertise.
+Also, they can create brand-new projects from scratch, both to (a) distribute tasks efficiently, and (b) attracting the funds needed, by co-staking stablecoins to fund in-network innovation.
+This spares communities/projects the time that they would have wasted in tiring and bureaucratic processes to attract grants and external expertise.

 ## Specifics:
 - Each community has its own ID